toniwth/ts3up/README.md

   *-v \<versionnumber\>*

 Update server to <versionnumber>.
-On default it's the current version"
+By default it's the current version"

  *-p \<path\>*

  Set the path where the ts3-server files are.
-Default it the current directory"
+By default it the current directory"

  *-h*